VTUL/InstallScripts/README.md

 If using Ansible directly, you will need the IP address of the server you plan to provision.
 Execute the following command:

 ```
-cd /path/to/install/scripts/ansible
+cd /path/to/install/scripts/provision
 ansible-playbook --limit [ip address] site.yml -b
 ```

 ### Local VM

 In the case of the plain `vagrant up` option, a VM will be brought up and configured in the current directory.
-The hydra application is accessible on the local machine from a Web browser at `https//localhost`.
+The hydra application is accessible on the local machine from a Web browser at `https://localhost:4443`.

 You can use `vagrant ssh` to log in to this VM when it is up.
 When logged out of the VM, `vagrant halt` can be used to shut down the VM.
 The command `vagrant destroy` will destroy it entirely, requiring another `vagrant up` to recreate it.
+To reapply the ansible roles, use `vagrant provision`.

 ### Ansible